zcutlip/resume/resume.md

 #### Offensive Security Researcher

 I like memory corruption, debuggers, and hex editors.
-Bespoke gadget chains are my bad medicine.
-I like making tools that make all of those other things easier.
-I love sharing what I've learned with others either in person, by blogging, or doing technical presentations.
+I love a good, artisanal gadget chain.
+I like making tools that make all of those things easier.
+I love sharing what I've learned with others either in person, in writing, or doing technical presentations.

 #### Conference Presentations
 * Infiltrate 2014 [1]